Committees & Working Groups

 The Security Committee (SecCom) unites experts from the membership and discusses such topics as the identification of materials by fingerprinting procedures, safety provisions at their plants and operations and the management of thefts.
 The SecCom also provides a platform for interaction with law enforcement bodies on crime trends and modus operandi, pertaining to illegal trafficking of PGM bearing material.

 Hence, whenever possible, the Security Committee invites law enforcement bodies to participate at its meetings in order to strengthen public-private-partnerships.

-The work of the Science Task Force is performed by members of different teams:
+The work of the Science Task Force is led by different Technical Teams: